A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments: Theoretical guarantees

 \subsection{Guarantees of ODCL-CC and ODCL-KM}

 In this section we show that both convex clustering and $K$-means are guaranteed to recover the true clustering, if condition~\eqref{eq:recovery_condition} is satisfied (for a specific value of $\alpha$).
-The proofs, as well as detailed descriptions of the algorithms, are in Appendix~\ref{app:special_algos}.
+The proofs, as well as description of the algorithms, are in Appendix~\ref{app:special_algos}.

-\begin{lemma} If condition~\eqref{eq:recovery_condition} is satisfied with $\alpha = \frac{4(m - |C_{(K)}|)}{|C_{(K)}|}$, then there exist values of $\lambda > 0$\footnote{There exists a range of values for $\lambda$ that guarantees that the true clusters will be recovered, given by the interval $\left[\frac{\max_{i \in C_k,k\in [K]}\|\mu_{k} - a_i\|}{|C_{(K)}|}, \frac{\min_{k\neq l,k,l\in [K]}\|\mu_k - \mu_l\|}{2(m - |C_{(K)}|)} \right).$} for which convex clustering recovers the true clusters. \end{lemma}
+\begin{lemma} If condition~\eqref{eq:recovery_condition} is satisfied with $\alpha_{cc} = \frac{4(m - |C_{(K)}|)}{|C_{(K)}|}$, then there exist values of $\lambda > 0$\footnote{There exists a range of values for $\lambda$ that guarantees that the true clusters will be recovered, given by the interval $\left[\frac{\max_{i \in C_k,k\in [K]}\|\mu_{k} - a_i\|}{|C_{(K)}|}, \frac{\min_{k\neq l,k,l\in [K]}\|\mu_k - \mu_l\|}{2(m - |C_{(K)}|)} \right).$} for which convex clustering recovers the true clusters. \end{lemma}

-\begin{lemma} If condition~\eqref{eq:recovery_condition} is satisfied with $\alpha = 2 + \frac{2c\sqrt{m}}{\sqrt{|C_{(K)}|}}$, for some global constant $c > 0$\footnote{The authors in~\cite{kmeans_awasthi} show that $c \geq 100$ suffices, hence we will assume $c \geq 100$.} and the true number of clusters $K$ is known, then spectral $K$-means clustering recovers the true clusters. \end{lemma}
+\begin{lemma} If condition~\eqref{eq:recovery_condition} is satisfied with $\alpha_{km} = 2 + \frac{2c\sqrt{m}}{\sqrt{|C_{(K)}|}}$, for some global constant $c > 0$\footnote{The authors in~\cite{kmeans_awasthi} show that $c \geq 100$ suffices, hence we will assume $c \geq 100$.} and the true number of clusters $K$ is known, then spectral $K$-means clustering recovers the true clusters. \end{lemma}

+\begin{remark} As discussed in Remark~\ref{rmk:alpha}, $\alpha$ can be interpreted as the parameter that shows how well separated the clusters are.
+The value of $\alpha$ in Definition $1$ implicitly depends on the dataset and the underlying clustering.
+On the other hand, the critical values of $\alpha$ in Lemmas $1$ and $2$ depend on the specific algorithm used for clustering, i.e., convex clustering and $K$-means, stating the minimal separation (by lower-bounding $\alpha$) for which specific algorithms recover the exact clusters.
+In that sense, when specializing $\alpha$ for different algorithms, e.g., $\alpha_{km}$ and $\alpha_{cc}$ for $K$-means and convex clustering, respectively, it can be seen as a measure of efficiency of a clustering algorithm.
+From this perspective, lower value of $\alpha$ associated with an algorithm implies that the algorithm is more efficient and requires less separation to recover the true clustering. \end{remark}

 As a direct consequence of Lemmas~\ref{lm:conv_clust_rec} and~\ref{lm:$K$-means_rec}, we see that the guarantees of Theorem~\ref{thm:main} hold for ODCL-CC and ODCL-KM, with sample requirements determined by the specific value of $\alpha$.
 In particular, they are given by